oasysgames/oasys-docs/docs/dev-tools/1-tools/1-1-hardhat.md

 If you run npx hardhat now, you will be shown some options to facilitate project creation.

-You can create a js,ts-based project or create a blank hardhat.config.js file using the following options:
+You can create a js/ts-based project or create a blank hardhat.config.js file using the following options:

 ```
 888    888                      888 888               888